 Pretty neat to think how the Wright brothers’ innovation didn’t have modern conveniences, but resulted in lifting a heavy thing into the air on its own power.
 December 17, 1903 in the little town of Kitty Hawk, NC was definitely a game changer.

+Will the needle ever swing?
+Hope not, because it’s painted!
 Fun adventure tip: go find where in NYC this lives!
 Tip: it’s near a Wheel of Fortune that sometimes brings good tidings.